Royal Brackla 12

-Brackla distillery, as it was known before it got its Royal Warrant, was built in Speyside in 1812 by Captain William Fraser of Brackla House.
-It was a decade before the Excise Act of 1823, which sanctioned distilling of whisky for a license fee, and paved the way for the modern whisky industry.
+The Brackla distillery, as it was known before it got its Royal Warrant, was built in Speyside in 1812 by Captain William Fraser of Brackla House.
+It was built a decade before the Excise Act of 1823, which sanctioned distilling of whisky for a license fee, and paved the way for the modern whisky industry.
 In 1835, King William IV – whose reign saw the abolition of slavery – bestowed a Royal Warrant upon the distillery.
+It was the first distillery to get such a label, and its spirit was henceforth known as the ‘King’s own whisky’.
+Most of the distillery’s production, nearly 4 million litres of spirit annually, goes into Dewar’s blends, but as with other Dewar’s distilleries a single malt range has been launched as part of the Last Great Malts.
 Royal Brackla 12 is first aged in ex-bourbon casks and then finished for an undisclosed amount of time in first fill Oloroso sherry casks.

-In the glass, the whisky is fully amber in colour with nose full of pitted fruit (apricots, nectarines), tropical fruit (mango & papaya), dark malt, honey and a light spice that may remind you of cider.
+In the glass, the whisky is fully amber in colour with nose full of pitted fruit (apricots, nectarines), tropical fruit (mango & papaya), dark malt, honey and a light spice that may remind you of cider

-The palate starts off with rich notes of toffee, malt, dark fruit and dark honey before evolving into notes of red apples, spice and dried fruit.
+Rich notes of toffee, malt, dark fruit and dark honey before evolving into notes of red apples, spice and dried fruit.
 The sherry comes through in the dark fruit & dried fruit notes, but not in a solid identifiable “sherry” note